Walk for Water

 Walk for women like Majory, 37, a mother of three.
 She lives in a mountainous village in the Monze District, Zambia.
 For Majory, access to clean water is a challenge.
 She does the strenuous uphill trip around six times in a day to make sure her family has enough to use.

-Walk every day for women like Felisberta
+Walk for women like Felisberta

 "My daughter and I go to the water source every day to collect water.
 I get tired walking with the jerry cans.
 I feel sad because of the daily routine that I have to go through to have water."